4 Easy Steps to Compost Chicken Manure

 Let’s get to business!

-There are four steps to turn chicken poo into chicken manure.
+There are four steps to turning chicken poo into chicken manure.
 Those steps are collecting, combining, mixing, and waiting.

-The process will require some time and effort, but don’t worry.
-You might need to be a little patient, but it will not be that hard.
-Also, it will be rewarding.
+The process requires patience and effort, but it’s not difficult and is quite rewarding.
 It’s practically making black gold if you ask me!

 Step 1.
 Collection